hhartung/three-beginner/README.md

 ## Controls

 ### Mouse Controls
+- **Left Click**: Click on the ground plane to set a target position - the ball will roll to that location
 - **Left Click + Drag**: Rotate camera around the scene
 - **Right Click + Drag**: Pan camera
 - **Scroll Wheel**: Zoom in/out